arthurphung01/ECE-4318-Group-5-Projects/Project 3/Question 4/Images/README.md

-This is a folder containing screenshots
+This is a folder containing screenshots of the GUI and graphs